 No Pre-Soak Required

 Ideally, the water filter (and pitcher) should have an NSF/ANCI label that depicts its meeting of strict health and sanitary standards.
 This certification lets consumers know that the product has been thoroughly tested and safe to drink by removing health-impairing contaminants.
-With the Brita Longstand and Standard, you won’t have to look hard to find the label—their websites lists both of these products as NSF/ANSI 53-certified.
+With the Brita Longstand and Standard, you won’t have to look hard to find the label—their website lists both of these products as NSF/ANSI 53-certified.

 Brita Standard Replacement Water Filters